7 Commitment Devices That Work, Ranked by Evidence (2026)

 The evidence: Studies on commitment contracts are among the strongest in behavioral economics.
 A field study on smoking cessation found that among participants who accepted a commitment contract, 52% successfully quit, significantly higher than the control group.
 Financial commitment devices also produced meaningful increases in savings rates across multiple field trials in developing countries.

 Why it works: Loss aversion.
 Kahneman and Tversky's research established that losses feel roughly 2.25 times more painful than equivalent gains.
-Even a small financial stake ($1-5) activates this asymmetry.
+Even a small financial penalty ($1 to $5) activates this asymmetry.
 You don't need to bet your rent money.
 You need to bet enough that losing it stings.

 2. Public Declaration